Unakoti: Legend

-According to Hindu mythology, Lord Shiva once spent a night here en route to Kashi.
+According to Hindu scriptures, Lord Shiva once spent a night here en route to Kashi.
 99,99,999 gods and goddesses followed him.
 He had asked his followers to wake up before sunrise and make their way towards Kashi.
 Unfortunately, none awoke, except Lord Shiva himself.
 Before he set out for Kashi alone, he put a curse on the others, turning them to stone and that is how the site got its name.

-Local tribals believe that the maker of these idols was Kallu Kumhar.
-He was a devotee of Parvati and wanted to accompany Shiva-Parvati to their abode on Mount Kailash.
-On Parvati's insistence, Shiva agreed to take Kallu to Kailash, but for this a condition was kept that he would have to make one crore idols of Shiva in one night.
+Local tribals believe that the maker of these idols was Kallu Gurjar.
+He was a devotee of Parvati and wanted to accompany Shiva–Parvati to their abode on Mount Kailash.
+On Parvati's insistence, Shiva reluctantly agreed to take Kallu to Kailash, on the condition that he would have to make one crore idols of Shiva in one night.
 Kallu got involved in this work like a man of his tune.
-But when dawn broke, the idols turned out to be one less than one crore.
-Adamant on getting rid of this trouble named Kallu, Shiva left Kallu the potter with his idols in Unakoti, making this an excuse and kept on walking.
+But when dawn broke, the idols turned out to be one less than one crore (or unakoti).
+Adamant on getting rid of Kallu, Shiva left him with his idols in Unakoti, making this his excuse, and kept on walking.

+The existence of 99,99,999 idols in Unakoti (according to the legend) is the apparent reason for the derivation of the village's name.